 - Lease Management

 WHAT SAFETY MEASURES DOES THE MUSTARD SEED HAVE IN PLACE?

 Safety is The Mustard Seed’s number one priority in operating programming.
 Our programming works to create a safe and supportive space for all members of the program – clients, residents, staff, volunteers, and the greater community.
 Policies and procedures we have in place for safety and security include:

 - Security cameras

-- FOB systems
+- FOB and key-card security systems

-- Fire Safety and Emergency Plan
+- Fire Safety and Emergency Plans

 - Incident Reports